 - Muscle strain and pain: The clearest and most obvious signal of overtraining is a constant feeling of soreness and strain in the muscles.
 A little aching is normal the day after a tough workout, but if the feeling persists and worsens over time, there’s a chance you’ve gone too far.

 - Physical and mental fatigue: Brain fog, cloudiness, cognitive issues, and general sluggishness are all symptoms of overtraining in the gym.
 This isn’t your normal morning drowsiness before a cup of coffee.
 Your hormone profile could be impacted, and this can lead to ongoing fatigue that diminishes your overall quality of life.

 - Change in appetite: Are you always craving food and never seem to get enough?
 Maybe your hunger is nowhere to be found, and you aren’t getting the calories you need to keep the energy up.
 Any unusual fluctuation in appetite is a sign that your body needs to completely reset and recover.

-- Performance decline: You could be on track for a record mile time or a personal best on the bench press, but overtraining can set back your progress significantly.
+- Performance decline: You could be on track for a record mile time or a personal best with a number of reps, but overtraining can set back your progress significantly.
 Your lifts will take a hit, your endurance will be shot, and you may not even want to work out in the first place.
 It’s a clear sign your body needs a break.